rickythewriter/sunco-shoes/README.md

 ### Slow Load Times for Images

-Instead of using a faster blog storage solution, I'd opted to host the dummy images on a GitHub repository.
+Since this is only a sample project, I hosted the dummy images on a GitHub repository, instead of using a faster blob storage solution.

 ## Creator - Ricky Thang